-Mr. Boyle joined as our Chief Executive Officer in August 2021.
-Represents the dollar value of group term life insurance premiums we paid for the benefit of Mr. Boyle during 2021.
-We did not contribute to (3) Mr. Boyle's 401(k) plan account pursuant to our matching program in 2021.
+(3) Represents the dollar value of group term life insurance premiums we paid for the benefit of Mr. Boyle during 2021.
+We did not contribute to Mr. Boyle's 401(k) plan account pursuant to our matching program in 2021.